AshutoshSinghG/Singularium-Task_Analyzer/README.md

   "top_tasks": [
     {
       ...task data...,
-      "recommendation": "🎯 TOP PRIORITY!
+      "recommendation": "TOP PRIORITY!
 This task has the highest score (8.25/10).
 Start with this task today."
     }
   ],
   "strategy": "SMART_BALANCE",